Mail coach: Britain

-History in Ireland
+Ireland

 A twice-weekly stage coach service operated between Dublin and Drogheda to the north, Kilkenny to the south and Athlone to the west as early as 1737 and for a short period from 1740, a Dublin to Belfast stage coach existed.
 In winter, this last route took three days, with overnight stops at Drogheda and Newry; in summer, travel time was reduced to two days.

 In 1789, mail coaches began a scheduled service from Dublin to Belfast.
 They met the mail boats coming from Portpatrick in Scotland at Donaghadee, in County Down.

 By the mid-19th century, most of the mail coaches in Ireland were eventually out-competed by Charles Bianconi's country-wide network of open carriages, before this system in turn succumbed to the railways.
+An 1890 guidebook to Ireland, noted that railways were "very scarce in the scenery districts" but that there was a "great abundance of mail-cars" available as an alternative at those scenic and remote sites, each taking three or four passengers.
+The writers noted that in the more frequented tourist locations, "Vans, i.e., long cars, with two or more horses, and accommodation for about a dozen passengers" were not infrequent, and were recommended over the former option, as they were "free from the inconvenience to which passengers on the mail-cars are liable from the necessarily secondary position which they occupy to the parcel-post."

-History in Australia
+Australia

 Australia's first mail coach was established in 1828 and was crucial in connecting the remote settlements being established to the larger centres.
 The first mail contracts were issued and mail was transported by coach or on horseback from Sydney to the first seven country post offices – Penrith, Parramatta, Liverpool, Windsor, Campbelltown, Newcastle and Bathurst.
 The Sydney to Melbourne overland packhorse mail service was commenced in 1837.
 From 1855 the Sydney to Melbourne overland mail coach was supplanted by coastal steamer ship and rail.
 The rail network became the distributor of mail to larger regional centres there the mail coach met the trains and carried the mail to more remote towns and villages.

-In 1863 contracts were awarded to the coaching company Cobb & Co to transport Royal Mail services within New South Wales and Victoria.
+In 1863, contracts were awarded to the coaching company Cobb & Co to transport Royal Mail services within New South Wales and Victoria.
 These contracts and later others in Queensland continued until 1924 when the last service operated in western Queensland.
 The lucrative mail contracts helped Cobb & Co grow and become an efficient and vast network of coach services in eastern Australia.

 Royal Mail coach services reached their peak in the later decades of the 19th century, operating over thousands of miles of eastern Australia.
 In 1870s Cobb & Co's Royal Mail coaches were operating some 6000 horses per day, and travelling 28,000 miles weekly carrying mail, gold, and general parcels.

+In Western Australia, the mail coach from Albany to Perth remained an important route until the Great Southern Railway opened up in 1889.
+Roadside inns like Chockerup Inn grew up along the routes to service the mail coaches and other travellers.